wix-incubator/wix-react-tools/README.md

 - config: a mixins config object
 - method: a method to run in this context

-## testInContext
-same as runInConext, only that if the method argument returns a promise, the context will remain active until the promise is resolved/rejected, you should use this only in tests.
+- test: (optional) if set to true, and the method argument returns a promise, the context will remain active until the promise is resolved/rejected, you should use this only in tests.

 # available base components